-- BIOS was destroyed or damaged and the IPC can no longer be booted. (for booting in recovery mode and subsequent BIOS upgrade, see sections "Recovery jumper / User jumper", on page 128 and "DIP Switch", on page 154). - To upgrade functions implemented in BIOS Setup or to add new functions or components. - To guarantee that the MTC function libraries run on Provit 5000 IPCs (see also section 5.1 "MTC function libraries" on page 383).
+- BIOS was destroyed or damaged and the IPC can no longer be booted. (for booting in recovery mode and subsequent BIOS upgrade, see sections "Recovery jumper / User jumper", on page 130 or "DIP Switch", on page 156). - To update the functions implemented in BIOS Setup or to add new function or components. - To guarantee that the MTC function libraries run on Provit 5000 IPCs (see also section 5.1 "MTC Function Libraries" on page 390).